poldrack/reproducible-workflows/README.md

 stopifnot(min(df$age)>min_age)
 ```

-### when you source the file, you should see an error.
-### let's see what happens when we push this to github
+### 17. When you source the file, you should see an error.
+Let's see what happens when we push this to github

 ```
 git add somecode.R